 When will the Network be up and running?

 We will be working in the coming months to build the Network, beginning with governing board appointments this spring.
-The board will hire a director for this new organization in the summer of 2019, with an anticipated Network launch of fall 2019.
+The board will hire a director for this new organization in the summer of 2019, with an anticipated Network launch in 2020.

 How can I get involved?